Maria Firmina dos Reis: Childhood and family

 In 1830, Maria moved with her family to the village of São José de Guimarães, on the mainland.
 She lived part of her life in the house of a better-off maternal aunt.
-In 1847, she ran for the chair of Primary Instruction and being approved, she exercised her profession there as a teacher of Elementary school from 1847 to 1881.
+In 1847, she ran for the chair of Primary education and being approved, she exercised her profession there as a teacher of Elementary school from 1847 to 1881.
 Maria Firmina dos Reis never married.